ASTRA-LabsHQ/.github/profile/README.md

-# Welcome to ASTRO Labs
+# Welcome to ASTRA Labs

-**Advanced Security and Threat Research Operations (ASTRO Labs)** is a platform dedicated to malware analysis, reverse engineering, and cybersecurity research.
+**Advanced Security, Threat Research, and Analysis (ASTRA) Labs** is a platform dedicated to malware analysis, reverse engineering, and cybersecurity research.
 Our mission is to advance knowledge in these fields while sharing insights and educational resources with the broader cybersecurity community.

 ---

 ## **Our Mission**
-At ASTRO Labs, we focus on:
+At ASTRA Labs, we focus on:
 - **Learning**: Deepening expertise in malware analysis and reverse engineering.
 - **Teaching**: Providing accessible resources, blog posts, and video content to help others enter and excel in the field.
 - **Building**: Creating tools, guides, and research to support cybersecurity professionals and enthusiasts.